 The barrel and ink window on my second 644 was in pretty bad condition.
-But there wasn't much that I could do to restore it.
+There wasn't much that I could do to restore it.
 So, I decided to replace it.
 But, the replacement body would have to be pretty special to deserve the heart of a vintage classic like the 644!
 So, I chose to have the barrel made using a rare Tibaldi rod, and that too by none other than Francis Goossens.
 I think the combination of the black turning knob, Tibaldi barrel, and rolled gold cap is quite a winner.
-Judge for yourself - pics to the right.
+Judge for yourself!

 This particular 644 is special because it was made for the Indian market.
 Pen dealers in India that have been around for a while say that a certain market in Mumbai - Jhaveri Bazaar - did the official distribution for Montblanc back in the 1950s.
 They say one can find celluloid MBs that have a "JB" imprint on the blind cap to signify this.
 See picture on right.